jkcswd/Horse-Racing-Odds-Scraper-API/README.md

 ### Recommended Monitoring Setup
 Have a dashboard with scraper health that then sends alerts to devs when we get errors.
 This can then be triage and investigated/fixed.
 TODO: finish this section.

-## TODO
-- write testing utils for manual QA and if appropriate auto QA where it makes sense.

-## Requirements Provided

-**Task 1:**
-Write a Node.js program using Puppeteer to scrape odds for a given horse racing event from a bookmaker site.
-The script should take in the following parameters:
-- `eventUrl` (string): The URL of the horse racing event page on the bookmaker site.

-The script should use Puppeteer to navigate to the event page, scrape the horse name and odds for the event from the bookmaker site, and return them in a JSON format.

-**Task 2:**
-Build a RESTful API that exposes an endpoint for scraping odds from a bookmaker site.
-The API should have the following endpoint:
-- `POST /odds`: Scrape odds for a given horse racing event from a bookmaker site.

-The request body should contain the following fields:
-- `eventUrl` (string): The URL of the sports event page on the bookmaker site.

-The API should implement authentication and authorization, so that only authenticated users can access the `/odds` endpoint.
-You can use an API token or any library of your choice.

-**Submission Guidelines:**
-- Choose any bookmaker you like.
-You can get a list of available bookmakers here
-- You should submit your code as a Github repository.
-- You should use TypeScript
-- Include a README file that explains how to run your code and any assumptions you made.
-- Your code should be well-organised and easy to understand.
-- Your code should be tested and free of bugs.
-- Your code should be written in a modular and scalable way.
-- Your code should follow best practices for Node.js and React development, including authentication and authorization best practices, and web scraping best practices.